Local Shipping within US, Canada, EU and Australia

 Ammonicial nitrogen produces fuller crowns in Ludwigia pantanal (above) and Rotala macrandra (below).

-Laboratory analysis of aged aquasoil samples from Tom Barr's tanks (Barr Report Vol5, Issue 1) shows that although ammonium levels are depleted over time, the P, K and Fe levels of aged soils were actually higher than in new aquasoils.
-This may be largely due to the high water column nutrient dosage in this particular tank, demonstrating that water column nutrients do find their way into the substrate over time.
-The key nutrient to be replaced as aquasoil ages is ammoniacal nitrogen.
+Laboratory analysis of aged aquasoil samples from Tom Barr's tanks (Barr Report Vol5, Issue 1) reveals an interesting pattern.
+While ammonium levels deplete over time, phosphorus, potassium, and iron levels in aged soils are actually higher than in new aquasoils.
+This is likely due to the high nutrient dosing in the water column of this particular tank, showing that water column nutrients gradually migrate into the substrate.
+The primary nutrient that needs replenishing as aquasoil ages is ammoniacal nitrogen which depletes over time.

 There are two main ways to replenish depleted aquasoils.
-One method is to use nitrogen rich root tabs.
-The other method is to add ammonia-rich aquasoil from time to time.
-A good rate is adding 1% of new substrate per month.
-So if you have 30kg of aquasoil in an aquarium, adding around 300 grams per month will work well.
-Adding new aquasoil can be done during plant replanting cycles.
-A portion of old aquasoil can be removed with the water siphon, or with a spoon, and new aquasoil added and mixed in with old aquasoil.
-This method may be cheaper than adding root tabs in the long run.
+The first is to use nitrogen-rich root tabs.
+The second is to add fresh ammonia-rich aquasoil periodically.
+A good rate is adding 1% of new ammonia-rich aquasoil per month.
+For example, if you have 30kg of aquasoil in an aquarium, adding around 300 grams per month will work well.
+You can add new aquasoil during plant replanting cycles.
+Simply remove a portion of old aquasoil with a water siphon or spoon, then add and mix in the new aquasoil.
+This method may be cheaper than using root tabs in the long run.

 Ammoniacal nitrogen gives denser, fuller growth to stem plants and gives an edge in propagating picky plant species such as Eriocaulons and Syngonanthus species.

-If you do not want to use the add new aquasoil method, our 2hr Aquarist APT Jazz root tabs are designed to be rich in slow release ammoniacial nitrogen for this exact purpose.
+If you do not want to use the add new aquasoil method, our 2hr Aquarist APT Jazz root tabs are designed to be rich in slow release ammoniacal nitrogen for this exact purpose.

 Head here to read on more substrate topics